harshchouhan3122/Delta-Batch-Apna-College/25_Javascript_Part6/25_Javascript_Part6.md

     - vice versa is not possible

 #### Hoisting
-    - use od variable before its declaration (part6.js)
+    - use of variable before its declaration (part6.js)

 ### Function Expression
     - Another way to write functions